 Matt Male - tenor saxophone and flute

-Jazz Workshop 83
+Jazz Workshop 85

-This month I’m joined by professional jazz pianist Michael Horner, a graduate of the Guildhall School of Music and a tutor on our jazz summer school, who is much in demand on the London jazz scene.
+This month I’m joined again by professional jazz pianist Michael Horner, a graduate of the Guildhall School of Music and a tutor on our jazz summer school, who is much in demand on the London jazz scene.

 Sample clips from past Zoom classes...